Harrietbrown/workbench_tutorial/01_opening_mantid_workbench.rst

 .. figure:: images/MantidWorkbench_example.png
    :width: 700px
-   :alt: The example of the Mantid workbench
+   :alt: The example of the Mantid Workbench

-The default layout of both can be changed so you can't always rely on that if you are opening a copy of mantid that has already been altered.
+The default layout of both can be changed so you can't always rely on that if you are opening a copy of Mantid that has already been altered.
 In that case you can also tell the difference by the name in the top left corner, and the icon on the taskbar.